Animal Rehabilitation at Amazon Rainforest, Ecuador

 What is included?

-- Meals from Monday to Saturday morning (during the rest of the weekend self-catering at the kitchen of the accommodation is possible)
+- Meals from Monday to Friday (during the weekend self-catering at the kitchen of the accommodation is possible)

-- Pickup upon arrival in Quito or Guayaquil on Sunday; one night accommodation (Sunday to Monday) without board in Quito (shared room) or Guayaquil (single room with shared bathroom)
+- Pickup upon arrival in Quito on Saturday; one night accommodation (Saturday to Sunday) without board in Quito (shared room)

-- Transfer to the bus to your volunteer project the following day in Quito or Guayaquil
+- Transfer to the bus to your volunteer project the following Sunday in Quito

 - Access to the World Unite!
 Online Resource Centre which has Preparation Materials including Intercultural Preparation, compiled particularly for your destination

-- Preparation Session via Zoom, together with further participants
+- Preparation Session via video call, together with further participants

 - Individual Consultation and Preparation prior to your arrival